Huell Howser: Other work

 Articles written by Howser appeared in Westways, the magazine of the Automobile Club of Southern California.

 In 1997, he featured prominently as himself alongside Tracey Ullman in character as Ruby Romaine in the Tracey Takes On... episode "Hollywood."

 Howser spearheaded an unsuccessful effort to stop the demolition of buildings designed by Paul Williams at the Long Beach Naval Shipyard.

 He appeared in Who Killed the Electric Car?
 (2006) in his capacity as a reporter, witnessing the demolition and shredding of a Honda EV Plus.

+In 2009, Howser appeared as himself in the twenty-first season Simpsons episode "O Brother, Where Bart Thou?", where he hosted Under the Wrapper, a program similar to Food Network's Unwrapped.

 In 2011, Howser voiced the Backson in the post-credits scene of Walt Disney Animation Studios' feature film Winnie the Pooh.

 Personal life

 Howser lived in the historic El Royale apartments in Los Angeles, California, in an apartment which had previously been home to character actor William Frawley.
 Howser also had homes in Palm Springs and Twentynine Palms.

 On June 29, 2015, Howser's Twentynine Palms home became available for rentals and weddings.

 Howser mentioned that he was a Methodist during his episode covering the Nevada County Fair on California's Golden Fairs.